Best US market phones of 2023 - buyer’s guide

 • Chipset throttles fast and hard under extended load

-The $800 Samsung Galaxy S23 is one of the most compact Android flagships available and the small size didn't come at the cost of cut features.
+The $800 Samsung Galaxy S24 is one of the most compact Android flagships available and the small size does't come at the cost of cut features.

-The phone has an excellent 6.1-inch OLED screen with high brightness and adaptive refresh rate, the most powerful chipset on the US Android market, and a superb quartet of cameras that will reliably capture whatever you put in front of their lenses.
+The phone has an excellent 6.2-inch LTPO OLED screen with high brightness and adaptive refresh rate - sure it's not QHD, but it doesn't need to be at this size.
+The most powerful chipset on the US Android market is also on board, as is a superb quartet of cameras that will reliably capture whatever you put in front of their lenses.

 Read full review